invenia/FTPClient.jl/README.md

 - To run the tests using implicit security: `julia --color=yes test/runtests.jl true true <username> <password>`
 - To run the tests using explicit security: `julia --color=yes test/runtests.jl true false <username> <password>`

+### Code Coverage

+There are parts of the code that are not executed when running the basic test.
+This is because the Mock Server does not support ssl and we cannot run effective tests for those lines of code.

+There are however separate tests for ssl.
+That requires setting up a local ftp server and following the steps above.